peppelinux/ansible-slapd-eduperson2016/README.md

 # query entry set with operational metadata
 ldapsearch -H ldapi:// -Y EXTERNAL -b "dc=testunical,dc=it" -LLL "+"

+# the same as previous but with both informations
+ldapsearch -H ldapi:// -Y EXTERNAL -b "ou=people,dc=testunical,dc=it" -LLL "*" +

 # The subschema is a representation of the available classes and attributes.
 ldapsearch -H ldapi:// -Y EXTERNAL -b "dc=testunical,dc=it" -LLL subschemaSubentry